Fighting the fuzzballs: how to find your anti-pilling solution

 High end textiles are supposed to last longer.
-People pay good money for them, and expect their clothes, furniture and upholstery to maintain their qualities, -and in case of garments-even after multiple washing rounds.
+People pay good money for them, and expect their clothes, furniture and upholstery to maintain their qualities, and in case of garments, even after multiple washing rounds.
 Yet, even the brightest textile manufacturers of this world can’t seem to completely solve that one problem: pilling.
 Despite their efforts, those tiny knots keep on appearing on the surface of their creations, sabotaging the soft touch and classy look they were after.
-Time to fix it.
-In this article, we take a deep-dive into the pilling process and hand you a chemical-based solution.
+Time to fight the fuzzballs.
+In this article, we take a deep-dive into the pilling process and hand you a chemical-based anti-pilling solution.

 What happens when textiles pill?

 Pilling occurs when a piece of textile fibre scrapes against another fibre.
 The fibres of the fabric get intertwined, resulting in this typical accumulation of fibres known as “pills”, little fuzzballs that stick to the fabric.
-Pilling is different from abrasion, as in that case the fibres actually break, but it’s still considered an issue as it makes textiles look worn out.
+Pilling is different from abrasion.
+In that case the fibres actually break, but it’s still considered an issue as it makes textiles look worn out.

 Does it happen to every garment?